Zaynab bint Jahsh: Circumstances of the marriage

 Around 625, Muhammad proposed Zaynab to marry his adopted son, Zayd ibn Harithah.
 Zayd had been born into the Kalb tribe but as a child he had been kidnapped by slave-traders.
 He had been sold to a nephew of Khadija bint Khuwaylid, who in her turn had given him as a wedding present to her husband Muhammad.
 After some years, Muhammad had manumitted Zayd and had adopted him as his son.

 Zaynab, supported by her brother Abdullah, at first refused the proposal on the grounds that, "I am a widow of the Quraysh."
 She presumably implied that her social status was too high to allow her to marry an ex-slave.
 It has been asserted that these social differences were precisely the reason why Muhammad wanted to arrange the marriage:

-"The Prophet was well aware that it is a person’s standing in the eyes of Allah that is important, rather than his or her status in the eyes of the people... their marriage would demonstrate that it was not who their ancestors were, but rather their standing in the sight of Allah, that mattered."
+"The Prophet was well aware that it is a person's standing in the eyes of Allah that is important, rather than his or her status in the eyes of the people... their marriage would demonstrate that it was not who their ancestors were, but rather their standing in the sight of Allah, that mattered."

 It has also been suggested that he wanted to establish the legitimacy and right to equal treatment of the adopted.
 By contrast, Montgomery Watt points out that Zayd was high in Muhammad's esteem.

 "She can hardly have thought that he was not good enough.
 She was an ambitious woman, however, and may already have hoped to marry Muhammad; or she may have wanted to marry someone with whom Muhammad did not want his family to be so closely allied."

 When Muhammad announced a new verse of the Qur'an:

-Zaynab acquiesced and married Zayd.
+After hearing this verse Zaynab gave her consent to marry Zayd.
 Muhammad personally paid the dower of 160 dirhams in cash, a cloak and veil, a coat of armour, 50 mudd of grain and 10 mudd of dates.